Star Wars: Original trilogy

 In 1971, George Lucas wanted to film an adaptation of the Flash Gordon serial, but could not obtain the rights, so he began developing his own space opera.
-(Note: Lucas started by researching the inspiration behind Alex Raymond's Flash Gordon comic, leading him to the works of author Edgar Rice Burroughs—the John Carter of Mars series in particular.)
-After directing American Graffiti (1973), he wrote a two-page synopsis, which 20th Century Fox decided to invest in.
+(Note: Lucas started by researching the inspiration behind Alex Raymond's Flash Gordon comic, leading him to the works of author Edgar Rice Burroughs—in particular, the John Carter of Mars series.)
+After directing American Graffiti (1973), he wrote a two-page synopsis, which 20th Century Fox decided to finance.
 By 1974, he had expanded the story into the first draft of a screenplay.
-Fox expected the film would be of limited financial success, and so it was given a relatively low budget, with production being moved to Elstree Studios in England to help save on cost.
+Fox expected the film would be of limited financial success, and so it was given a relatively low budget, with production moved to Elstree Studios in England to lower costs.

-Star Wars was released on May 25, 1977, and first subtitled Episode IV: A New Hope in the 1979 book The Art of Star Wars.
+Star Wars was released on May 25, 1977, and was first subtitled Episode IV: A New Hope in the 1979 book The Art of Star Wars.
 The film's success led Lucas to make it the basis of an elaborate film serial.
 With the backstory he created for the sequel, Lucas decided that the series would be a trilogy of trilogies.
 Episode V: The Empire Strikes Back was released on May 21, 1980, also achieving wide financial and critical success.
 The final film in the trilogy, Episode VI: Return of the Jedi, was released on May 25, 1983.